aadi1011/Basic-Java-Programs/README.md

 A collection of basic Java programming language programs for learners.

 <b>Who is this most beneficial for?</b></br>
---> Students and learners learning Python as their first programming language or coders who have basic experience and understanding of some other programming languages.
+--> Students and learners learning Java as their first programming language or coders who have basic experience and understanding of some other programming languages.

 <h3>Contents:</h3>
 <ul>